w3bdesign/dfweb-v2/README.md

 ## TODO

+- Add CSS animations to header on hover
 - Add additional tests
-- Implement Sanity CMS and create a blog
+- Implement Sanity CMS or Strapi and create a blog